 What is baugruppen?

 ‘Baugruppen’ is a housing model developed in Germany and now an accepted part of the housing sector in numerous major cities; the name translates simply to ‘building group’.
-The Nightingale model is in essence already baugruppen, being led by architects and residents with a focus on intentional community, environmental design and affordability.
+The Nightingale model is, in essence, already follows the Baugruppen Model; with each project led by architects in consultation residents with a focus on intentional community, environmental design and affordability.

 How does the baugruppen financial structure work?